Daughters of the American Revolution: DAR state forests

+In 1939, President General Sarah Corbin Robert chose the Penny Pine program as a project for the national society's Golden Jubilee.
+Between 1939 and 1941, under the project, each U.S. state would be given a memorial state forest, with each DAR chapter pledging at least one acre of pine seedlings.
+The project was supervised by the United States Forestry Service and implemented by the Civilian Conservation Corps.
+Two of the forests include the Massachusetts D.A.R.
+State Forest in Ashfield and Goshen and the Minnesota D.A.R.
+State Forest in Pine County.
+Forests were also planted in Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 Textbook committees

 During the 1950s, statewide chapters of the DAR took an interest in reviewing school textbooks for their own standards of suitability.
 In Texas, the statewide "Committee on Investigations of Textbooks" issued a report in 1955 identifying 59 textbooks currently in Texas public schools that had "socialistic slant" or "other deficiencies" including references to "Soviet Russia" in the Encyclopedia Britannica.

 In 1959, the Mississippi chapter's "National Defense Committee" undertook a state lobbying effort that secured an amendment to state law which added "lay" members to the committee reviewing school textbooks.
 A DAR board member was appointed to one of the seats.

 Contemporary DAR

-There are nearly 180,000 current members of the DAR in approximately 3,000 chapters across the United States and in several other countries.
+There are nearly 190,000 current members of the DAR in approximately 3,000 chapters across the United States and in several other countries.
 The organization describes itself as "one of the most inclusive genealogical societies" in the United States, noting on its website that, "any woman 18 years or older—regardless of race, religion, or ethnic background—who can prove lineal descent from a patriot of the American Revolution, is eligible for membership".
 The current DAR President General is Ginnie Sebastian Storage, a medical practice administrator from Virginia.